intel/pcm/WINDOWS_HOWTO.md

 ![Screenshot](run-as-administrator.png)

+If you are getting the error `Starting MSR service failed with error 3 The system cannot find the path specified.` try to uninstall the driver by running `pcm --uninstallDriver` and optionally reboot the system.

 Graphical Perfmon front end:

 1.Compile the windows MSR driver (msr.sys) with Windows DDK Kit (see the sources in the WinMSRDriver directory).
 For Windows 7 and later versions you have to sign the msr.sys driver additionally ([http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx](http://msdn.microsoft.com/en-us/library/ms537361(VS.85).aspx)).